 If you cannot tolerate or do not like paprika (or nightshades), you can use cumin, turmeric and black pepper instead.

-If you loved this recipe, check out these other healthy breakfast ideas:
+If you loved this recipe, you should try

 - Smoked salmon frittata (Whole30, paleo)